Lollorm/Super-Mario-Bros-AI/README.md

 ![mario_jump](https://github.com/Lollorm/Super-Mario-Bros-AI/blob/main/NEAT%20Neuroevolution%20of%20Augmenting%20Topologies/assets/images/mario_jump.gif)

-Here's an example of what a poorly defined fitness function can lead to.
+Here's an example of what a poorly defined fitness function can lead to (in this case jumping was rewarded too much).

 In this implementation, the fitness function evaluates Mario’s speed and position along the x-axis.
 Penalties are applied if Mario gets stuck or dies.
 In addition, a small reward is given for jumping, to encourage the evolution of individuals who jump obstacles and advance further.